ecmwf-ifs/ifs-arpege-coding-standards/index.rst

   Output to NULOUT must be deterministic and should not change according to the parallel distribution or the time at which the job is run.
   Error messages should be written to unit NULERR.

+* Conditional clauses with multiple cases should be handled with SELECT CASE rather than IF statements followed by multiple ELSEIF statements.

 * If execution is to be aborted by the code, a call to ABOR1, with a meaningful message, should be used.